The Find Command

-Have you ever opened a web page only to groan as you scroll through text that seems to go on forever?
+Have you ever opened a Web page only to groan as you scroll through text that seems to go on forever?
 How can you find the keywords you're after?
 This is an occasion for the Find command.
-In the Firefox browser, under the Edit pull down menu, is an option called Find in this page.
-Internet Explorer calls it Find (on this page).
-Edit -> Find (Chrome); Mac users (Safari) Edit -> Find.
+In the browser (Firefox, Chrome, etc.), under the Edit pull down menu, is an option called Find.

-The keyboard shortcut Ctrl+f (hold down the control key and press f) works in ALL browsers.
 The Find command lets you enter a word.
-Each time you push the Enter/Return button on your keyboard or click the Find button, that word will be found and highlighted in the text on the web page you are reading.
+Each time you push the Enter/Return button on your keyboard or click the Find button, that word will be found and highlighted in the text on the Web page you are reading.
 This makes it very easy to find the keyword you are looking for without having to scan long passages.

 1. Click the "Edit" menu item at the top of your browser.